harvard-lil/website-static/app/_posts/2026/2026-09-24-who-will-steward-humanity-s-public-data.md

 That principle has to apply across the entire infrastructure house: **Shared technology.
 Distributed expertise.
 Inclusive communities.
 Diversified funding.
 Transferable legal arrangements.
 Adaptive governance.** Not one institution holding all the cards. **Because if an organization has six months of runway left, that's not resilience.
 That's a countdown.**

 Resilience doesn't mean making every component perfect.
 It means creating a system that is less dependent on perfection.
 We're not trying to build one house that the wolf can never blow down.
-We're trying to build an ecosystem where losing one house is a recoverable event—where the wider community has the resources, rights, knowledge, and capacity to carry the work forward.
+We're trying to build an ecosystem where losing one house is a recoverable event — where the wider community has the resources, rights, knowledge, and capacity to carry the work forward.

 ## We aren't starting from scratch